 Students will be given a maximum of three (3) days excused absence for deaths in their immediate family.
-Immediate family shall include: husband, wife, child, mother, father, brother, sister, mother-in-law, fat.
+Immediate family shall include: husband, wife, child, mother, father, brother, sister, mother-in-law, father-in-law, and grandparents.
 Exceptions to this policy may be granted only by the Program Director.